averrois/ToWebp/README.md

 ## Overview

 **toWebP** is a simple Bash script that converts images of specific types (JPEG, JPG, and PNG) to WebP format, compresses them with a default value of `90`, and deletes the original files.
 The script can be run locally or installed globally on Linux, macOS, and other Unix-like systems.
-This repository contains a folder `/images` with three images in different file formats for you to test right away.

 ## Quick Start

 **Note:** As described, this script will remove the original image files after converting them to WebP format.
 Ensure you have backups before running this script.